Student Nutrition FAQ's

 What is the Allen ISD Student Nutrition Dept. doing to provide nutritious meals to students?

-- Fruits served are fresh or canned in light syrup.
+- Fruits served are fresh or canned in 100% natural fruit juice.

-- The Student Nutrition Department participates in the Texas Farm to School Program which brings fresh picked Texas produce to schools.
+- The Student Nutrition Department participates in the Texas Farm to School Program which brings fresh picked Texas produce to schools on a weekly basis!

 Where can I find nutritional information on specific lunch menu items?